astro-jingtao/sun_never_sets/README.md

-To justify we are The dorm on which the sun never sets.
+To justify we are the dorm on which the sun never sets.